GitauHarrison/somasoma-eLearning-app/README.md

 - Data visualization of student performance
 - Markdown editing in forms
 - Google reCaptcha on forms for extra security aganist spam
+- Interactive tables (sorting, searching and pagination)

 ## Tools Used

 - Python for programming
 - Flask for web development
 - SQLAlchemy for database management
-- Bootstrap for styling
+- Bootstrap for styling and cross-browser responsiveness
+- Flask moment for date and time formatting
 - Flask-WTF for form management
 - Flask-Mail for email notifications
-- Flask-Babel for internationalization
 - Flask-Login for user authentication
 - Stripe API for credit card payment (test mode)
 - Twilio Verify API for two-factor authentication
+- Ngrok for localhost testing
+- Email validator for email addresses
+- Phonenumber package for phone number formatting

 ## License